-Antola spent February traveling the countryside, admiring the natural beauty of the land.
-She was blown away by the valleys and mountains with their breathtaking views, but she was ultimately drawn to the people of Ethiopia.
+I spent February traveling the countryside, and while I was blown away by the valleys and mountains with their breathtaking views, ultimately I was drawn to the people of Ethiopia.

 Some of the photos show tribe members in body paint or traditional garb.
-Residents of the Omo Valley in southwest Ethiopia use clay paint for ceremony or decoration, and Antola learned that the paint serves as protection against sun exposure and insects.
+Residents of the Omo Valley in southwest Ethiopia use clay paint for ceremony or decoration, which serves as protection against sun exposure and insects.

 The Ethiopian way of life, particularly in the Omo Valley, is diverse and varied, even in the space of 20 miles.
 Despite the encroachment of Western ideas from nearby cities, the tribes have remained relatively unchanged.

-Antola wants people to appreciate the universal human need for self-expression in her photos.
+The main thing I want people to appreciate in my photos is the universal human need for self-expression .